Neuriva Review - Does This Supplement Work?

 If you aren't interested in taking a daily supplement for brain health, there are other proven strategies to improve your cognitive abilities.
 Some strategies we recommend include the following:

-Quit Smoking: A study on heavy smokers from the Archives of Internal Medicine reports that those who smoked more than two packs a day are twice as likely to develop dementia.
-If you need help quitting, check out our article on 6 Ways to Cut Down Smoking Gradually.
+- Quit Smoking: A study on heavy smokers from the Archives of Internal Medicine reports that those who smoked more than two packs a day are twice as likely to develop dementia.